ericaraujophd/25fa-social-modeling/segregation/tutorial.md

-# Implementing the Segregation Model
+# Appendix A: Segregation Model

 This is a two-week module exploring the Schelling Segregation Model, which demonstrates how individual preferences can lead to large-scale patterns of segregation in neighborhoods.
 We'll use the NetLogo modeling environment to simulate and analyze these dynamics.